-A degree seeking student who has not passed all portions of the TSI Assessment must enroll and regularly attend at least one developmental class each semester until they satisfy the TSI requirements.
+Students seeking a degree or a level 2 certificate program with more than 42 hours who have not passed all portions of the TSI Assessment must enroll and regularly attend at least one developmental class each semester until they satisfy the TSI requirements.

 To register for the TSI Assessment Exam, students must pay a testing fee at the Cashier's Office then schedule an appointment to complete the TSI Assessment Exam in the Testing Center.
 Students may schedule a testing appointment for a specific day and time or may take the test immediately depending upon the availability of computers in the Testing Center.
 For information about the hours of operation, contact the Testing Center or view the LIT Web site.
 All days and times are subject to change.
-For more information concerning the TSI Assessment Exam, please contact the Testing Center staff at
+For more information concerning the TSI Assessment Exam, please contact the Testing Center staff at: